tkoopman/psCheckPoint/docs/md/New-CheckPointAccessLayer.md

 ## PARAMETERS

 ### -AddDefaultRule
-Indicates whether to include a cleanup rule in the new layer.
+Indicates whether to include a clean-up rule in the new layer.

 ```yaml
 Type: Boolean